HussainAther/philosophy/neurophilosophy/reductionism.md

 question.

 Dualist theories may include our capacity for introspection just as light still exists as a phenomena even if it may be reduced to electromagnetic radiation.
+A reductionist may also believe an evolved psychology can reduce to an evolved neuroscience.

+## Functionalism

+Acknowledging there are categories of folk pyschology that are incorrect for categorizing mental states, these categories delimit intentional states and logical processes, and they don't reduce to categoies ar the neurobiological level of description.